Column: Let’s uplift the heroes in India’s battle against COVID-19 - BC Local News

 There is obvious frustration with the Indian government.
 Why didn’t Narendra Modi’s BJP government impose stricter lockdowns, or postpone religious gatherings so as to protect citizens?
 And now Modi is trying to crack down on complaints being made on social media about the government’s handling of the pandemic, to the extent that the Supreme Court of India has had to order the state and police to stop the clampdown.

 I am not going to go into that.
-I want to highlight the community work being done by volunteers to help save neighbours, friends, family and anyone else who needs help.
+Instead, I want to highlight the kind of community work being done by volunteers across the country, to help save their neighbours, friends, family and anyone else who needs help.

 My mother lives in the city of Chandigarh in northern India.
 She got infected with the virus earlier in April and suffered through three days of bad fever, cough, sore throat and nausea.
 But she recovered within the week and didn’t have to go to the hospital.
 She believes she recovered quickly as she had the first shot of vaccine a week before she got COVID-19.